flenniken/statictea/docs/runCommand.md

 # getValueAndLength

 Return the value and length of the item that the start parameter points at which is a string, number, variable, function or list.
 The length returned includes the trailing whitespace after the item.
-So the ending position is pointing at the end of the statement, or at the first whitspace character after the item.
+So the ending position is pointing at the end of the statement, or at the first whitespace character after the item.
 When skip is true, the return value is 0 and functions are not executed.

 ```nim
 proc getValueAndLength(statement: Statement; start: Natural;